Nobella-Nyarari-Ejiofor/challenge/README.md

 Automation  using Ansible or manually with low task loads on each server by connecting to servers with ssh.
 - Upgrades, disabling swap in the /etc/fstab and disabling the firewalls.
 - Setting the hostnames by updating host files to include all servers involved then  enabling and loading the kernel modules, add kernel settings.
-- Installation of k8s using container runtime, hence installation of  the runtime (containerd).
+- Installation of k8s using container runtime, hence installation of  the runtime (containerd) and installation of docker for the use of Rancher to manage our EFK stack.
 - Enabling the docker repository.
 - Add k8s apt repository  then  Installation of kubeadm, kubectl and kubelet.
 - Initialising the  Kubernetes cluster.